Bribing Or Bribery Of Witness Or Victim

 Douglas County Attorney For Bribery Of A Witness Or Victim Charges

 If you or a loved one has been contacted by law enforcement in Douglas County about the witness or victim bribery allegations, don’t give any statements.
-Instead, be smart, exercise your right to remain silent, and call the experienced criminal defense attorneys at O'Malley and Sawyer, LLC, at 303-731-0719, right away.
+Instead, be smart, exercise your right to remain silent, and call the experienced criminal defense attorneys at Sawyer Legal Group, LLC, at 303-731-0719, right away.
 Together, we can protect your future.